ModeEffect/subscriber-discounts-for-woocommerce/readme.txt

 Replace yourdomain.com with your actual website domain, and replace xxxxxxxxxxxx with the ActiveCampaign Key entered in the plugin settings.

 == Changelog ==
+= 1.3.2 =
+* Updated WooCommerce and WordPress tested up to version.
 = 1.3.1 =
 * Updated WooCommerce tested up to version.
 = 1.3.0 =